tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 #1 - True or False.
 The canvas API was invented by Apple Computer

 #2 - True or False.
-The canvas API is hardware accelerated on ost modern browsers
+The canvas API is hardware accelerated on most modern browsers

 #3 - True or False.
 Canvas is a *vector-based* graphics system